Safeguarding at Oakfield Park School

 Our Safeguarding policy can be found on the school website under the Policies section and is also available upon request from the school office.
 There is also a copy at the bottom of this page.

-Our Designated member of staff for Safeguarding is Mrs Stephanie Nagy Deputy Head, our Deputies for Safeguarding are Mr Steve Copley Headteacher, Mrs Nicola Cryer Assistant Head and Mrs Tracy Bunko Parent Support Advisor.
+Our Designated member of staff for Safeguarding is Mrs Stephanie Nagy Headteacher, our Deputies for Safeguarding are Mrs Nicola Cryer Deputy Head and Mrs Tracy Bunko Parent Support Advisor.

 Our governor with responsibility for safeguarding is Mr Ernie Lockett.